Everyone is talking about the benefits of ecotourism, but do you even know what that means?

 - Sleep in a local village – you’ll be helping the economy and connecting with local people; ask one of the women in the house to show you how to cook a traditional dish (and make sure you pay for the ingredients!)

-- Walk from one town to the next through a forest or over a mountain (the Quetzal Trail linking two towns in Panama is one of my most memorable hikes) instead of driving, or take public transportation rather than a car
+- Walk from one town to the next through a forest or over a mountain (the Quetzal Trail linking two towns in Panama is one of my most memorable hikes) instead of driving, and get into shape.

-I did all of the above during my trip across Africa and spending months in rural areas living with local people away from everything I knew was one of the outstanding experiences of my life.
+I did many of the above during my trip across Africa and spending months in rural areas living with local people away from everything familiar was one of the outstanding experiences of my life.

 Ultimately ecotourism is about reducing your impact as much as possible, even if you can’t eliminate it altogether.
 Simply flying to our destination means we damage the environment but for long distances most of us have little choice.

 That said, we can offset our carbon footprint by buying carbon credits.
 In other words, we can pay an extra tax for the damage we do, and that money goes to projects that repair the environment.
-First, we calculate how much carbon we've emitted and second, we pay for those emissions.
-The money is then spent on environmental projects that promote energy renewal, forest conservation and similar environmental activities.
+And where possible, we can take the train.

-To preserve the environment it's important to support the local communities who live nearby.
-If communities are poor, they'll chop down forests for firewood and kill wild animals for food.
+To preserve the environment it is important to support the local communities who live nearby.
+If communities are poor, they may chop down forests for firewood and kill endangered wild animals for food.

 Here are some of the things that can happen when you travel ‘close to the ground’: